-The implementation of bit and pixel maps are inspired by 'portable bitmap file format (PBM)' and 'portable pixmap file format (PPM)' [Poskanzer] available on many Unix and MS/DOS installations.
+'portable pixmap file format (PPM)' [Poskanzer] available on many Unix and MS/DOS installations.
 Since the format of the Bifrost rasters are very close to this 'standard', Bifrost can read and write PBM and PPM files, and thereby get access to a huge set of rasters in a lot of different formats.

-4.1.1 Raster
+5.1.1 Raster